This assumes you already have the

-In your Python package directory that you want to upload
+- In your Python package directory to upload

-Now your package is live to the world on PyPi, and anyone can install it via
+- Now the package is live to the world on PyPi.
+Anyone can install it via

-versionnumber for each release, or PyPi will not let you upload
+version number for each release, or PyPi will prevent upload

 error: Upload failed (400): Binary wheel ‘*-cp36-cp36m-linux_x86_64.whl’ has an unsupported platform tag ‘linux_x86_64’.